The Stock Market is Invincible. Buy! Buy! Buy!

 The S&P 500 started to trade in the BV danger zone on March 18, 2022 (when the S&P 500 was 4463).
-Based on historical relationships, the danger zone is above the red line on a BV chart.
+Based on historical relationships, the danger zone begins 30 percent above fair value.
 This is a risky place to be, where the market is vulnerable to larger than normal bear markets and ten-year expected returns are negative.*

 | US GDP (Est) | Corp Bond Yield | S&P 500 | Brock Value | Overpriced By |